SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: DES Weak-Lensing Measurements

 In the above, we establish the SZ and optical miscentering distributions empirically.
 We now compare these results with measurements extracted from numerical simulations.
 In Fig.~\ref{fig:miscenter_sim}, we show our model-inferred SZ centering distribution in units of $r/r_{500\mathrm{c}}$.
 Our miscentering model discussed above is in physical units, and we convert to $r/r_{500\mathrm{c}}$ by using a fiducial value of $r_{500\mathrm{c}}$ for each cluster.
 The plot then shows the sample average.

-The \textit{Magneticum} simulation\footnote{\url{http://www.magneticum.org/index.html}} has been previously used to infer the SZ miscentering distribution \cite{gupta17}.
-As a cross-check, we use the same mm-wave lightcone map and add realizations of the CMB background, atmospheric foregrounds, and run the SPT cluster detection pipeline.
-We derive essentially the same miscentering distribution as presented in \cite{gupta17}, confirming their result.
-Fig.~\ref{fig:miscenter_sim} suggests that the simulated lightcone constructed from \textit{Magneticum} overestimates the amount of SZ miscentering.
-This is not a new realization: The SZ miscentering distribution by \cite{gupta17} is in good agreement with measurements of the SZ--optical miscentering \citep{saro15, bleem20}.
+The \textit{Magneticum} simulation\footnote{\url{http://www.magneticum.org/index.html}} has been previously used to infer the SZ miscentering distribution \cite{gupta17_sim}.
+As a cross-check, we use the same mm-wave light cone map and add realizations of the CMB background, atmospheric foregrounds, and run the SPT cluster detection pipeline.
+We derive essentially the same miscentering distribution as presented in \cite{gupta17_sim}, confirming their result.
+Figure~\ref{fig:miscenter_sim} suggests that the simulated light cone constructed from \textit{Magneticum} overestimates the amount of SZ miscentering.
+This is not a new realization; The SZ miscentering distribution by \cite{gupta17_sim} is in good agreement with measurements of the SZ--optical miscentering \citep{saro15, bleem20}.
 This would imply either that optical miscentering is negligible (which is ruled out by observations), or that \textit{Magneticum} overestimates the amount of SZ miscentering.
-Other likely explanations are related to artifacts due to the construction of the lightcone, or that there is significant correlation between SZ and optical miscentering.
+Other likely explanations are related to artifacts due to the construction of the light cone, or that there is significant correlation between SZ and optical miscentering.

 Comparisons with more numerical simulations are needed to reach definitive conclusions on the observed mismatch.
 We emphasize that these simulations need to be processed and analyzed as the SPT data would to make meaningful comparisons.
 In this analysis, we proceed with our data-driven miscentering model and leave a more exhaustive comparison with simulations to future work.
-In \citetalias{bocquet23b}, we will investigate the cosmological impact of using either the optical centers or the SPT centers, or larger radial scales to verify that our miscentering model is sufficiently robust.
+In \citetalias{bocquet24II}, we will investigate the cosmological impact of using either the optical centers or the SPT centers, or larger radial scales to verify that our miscentering model is sufficiently robust.